HsiangHung/Machine_Learning_Note/ML_fundamentals/README.md

 The [blog: Kullback-Leibler Divergence Explained](https://www.countbayesie.com/blog/2017/5/9/kullback-leibler-divergence-explained) shows using KL divergence to minimize how much information loss we have when approximating a distribution.
 We can combine KL divergence with neural networks allows us to learn very complex approximating distribution for our data.
 A common approach to this is called a "Variational Autoencoder" which learns the best way to approximate the information in a data set.

 The [blog: Intuitive Guide to Understanding KL Divergence](https://towardsdatascience.com/light-on-math-machine-learning-intuitive-guide-to-understanding-kl-divergence-2b382ca2b2a8) shows an example using KL-divergence to interpret approximation to a true distribution with the bionomial and uniform distribition.

+In the following we visualize how KL divergence varies given a varying distribution P (blue) from a reference distribution Q. The screenshots are taken from the blog [Introduction to Diffusion Models for Machine Learning](https://www.assemblyai.com/blog/diffusion-models-for-machine-learning-introduction/#:~:text=More%20specifically%2C%20a%20Diffusion%20Model,with%20the%20same%20dimensionality%20as%20.) by Ryan O'Connor at AssemblyAI:

 ## 5. Convex Function